Smart Orbiter v3.0 summary

 **Very important note!!!
 Please make sure the sense resistor is set according to what you have on board.
 TMC2130, TMC2208 and TMS2209 usually have 0.11Ω, TMC2660 have 0.051Ω and TMC5160 have usually 0.075Ω.

-As an example, if you set by mistake the sense resistor to 0.11Ω instead of 0.051Ω the real current of the motor will be more than double, and the power injected in the motor more than four time higher, yes you read it correctly FOUR - AKA 4 times higher.
-0.85A shall give a power loss of about 3.5W doubling the current will lead to >14W - this will melt all the plastic gearset before you even notice something is wrong!
+For example, if you set the sense resistor by mistake to 0.11Ω instead of 0.051Ω the real current of the motor will be more than double, and the power injected in the motor is more than four times higher, yes, you read it correctly FOUR - AKA 4 times higher.
+0.85A shall cause a power loss of about 3.5W doubling the current will lead to >14W - this will melt all the plastic gearset before you even notice something is wrong!

 Resistor marking examples: R110 means 0.11, R075 means 0.075Ω, R051 means 0.051Ω;